 Residents and non-residents under 16 years of age and residents 60 years of age and older, who have resided within the state for two years prior to application, shall not be required to obtain licenses, permits, or pay fees to fish recreationally.
 Proof of age must be carried on person.

-A recreational gear license is required of all persons using recreational gear (no exemptions except for certain military personnel as stated below.)
+A recreational gear license is required of all persons using recreational gear except persons under the age of 16.